georgeannie/VHS-practicum-code/README.md

 2. Split_data - splits the datasets to avoid duplicate rows and clean the data.
 It also loads the data
 3. Load_external_data - load the zip code files and all other external data
 4. merge_prehospital - merge and load prehospital data for incident times
+5. Feature engineering - outline to add features to patient_ed table

 Functions